 Vivian Hua (華婷婷) is a writer, filmmaker, and organizer who is fascinated by synthesizing divergent schools of thought.
 She is the Executive Director at Northwest Film Forum, a co-founder of the civil rights film series, The Seventh Art Stand, and Editor-in-Chief of the socially-conscious long-form arts publication, REDEFINE.
 Much of her work unifies her interest in the metaphysical with her belief that art can positively transform the self and society.

 Before coming to Seattle in 2000 from Romania, Otilia worked as a literary journalist and published short-fiction, translations and articles.
 She holds university degrees in French and English literatures from Romania, Switzerland, and the US.
 She has a Ph.D. on the politics of translation from the University of Washington, where she taught French language and literature for 17 years, and where she is currently co-teaching a course on Romanian literature and film.
-In 2013, she co-founded ARCS and was President of the Board for five years before accepting the challenge to become ARCS’ first Executive Director.
+In 2013, she co-founded ARCS and was President of the Board for five years before becoming ARCS’ first Executive Director.
 For Otilia, ARCS has been a wonderful opportunity to remain connected with the vibrant culture of her birthplace, while contributing to the artistic and cultural vitality of the Pacific Northwest.
-As part of her work, Otilia has been managing the Romanian Film Festival in Seattle and ARCS community-based school for Romanian heritage students, as well as more than 80 cultural and educational events over the past 8 years.
+As part of her work, Otilia has been managing the Romanian Film Festival in Seattle and ARCS community-based school for Romanian heritage students, as well as more than 300 cultural and educational events over the past 9 years.
 Her priorities are to create sustainable, community-building programs and partnerships, as well as develop ARCS' brand identity in accordance with its mission and values.
-Most of all, Otilia hopes that her work will have a direct, long-lasting impact on the ways in which future generations of the Romanian diaspora will define, celebrate and pass on their heritage.
-Otilia has recently become the President of the Ethnic Heritage Council of the Pacific Northwest where she is looking forward to collaborating with all local community representatives to promote dialogue and mutual understanding across generations, ethnic groups and cultures.
+Most of all, Otilia hopes that her work will have a direct, long-lasting impact on the ways in which future generations will define, celebrate and pass on their heritage.
+Otilia is also the President of the Ethnic Heritage Council of the Pacific Northwest and a board member of Romanian United Fund.